-Completed: May 2022
+May 2022

-Professor: Gregory Marinic
+Professor/ Gregory Marinic

-Collaborator: Maia Davidson
+Collaborator/ Maia Davidson

-I was raised in Dayton, Ohio, a city in the heart of the rust belt and no stranger to the urban phenomena plagueing many modern American cities.
+I was raised in Dayton, Ohio, a city in the heart of the rust belt and no stranger to the urban phenomena plaguing many modern American cities.
 Severed at its center by Interstate 75 and the Great Miami River, Dayton suffers from a physical and socioeconomic disconnect between its west and east sides.
 This proposal stitches Dayton together at its seams by studying the inner workings of its transportation infrastructure and reimagining the I-75 corridor as a lively and retail-oriented boulevard.

 Figure ground of Dayton's urban core prior to the 1950's.